TheImagingSource/tiscamera/doc/pages/tcam-capture.md

 tcam-capture has several optional arguments to change its behavior:

-    -h, --help         show this help message and exit --serial SERIAL    Open device with serial immediately --format CAPS_STR  Open device with this gstreamer format --verbose, -v      Increase logging level
+    -h, --help         Show this help message and exit --serial SERIAL    Open device with serial immediately --format CAPS_STR  Open device with this gstreamer format --verbose, -v      Increase logging level
-    --reset            Reset application settings and clear cache
+    --reset            Reset application settings and clear cache --fullscreen       Start the application in fullscreen mode

 Additionally you can pass gstreamer arguments to retrieve debug information about the streams.
 Currently supported are